 Employees may be eligible to participate in the Cafeteria Plan (Section 125) and, under IRS regulations, must either accept or reject this benefit.
-This plan enables eligible employees to pay certain insurance premiums on a pretax basis or posttax basis (i.e., disability, accidental death and dismemberment, cancer and dread disease, dental, and additional term life insurance).
+This plan enables eligible employees to pay certain insurance premiums on a pretax basis or post-tax basis (i.e., disability, accidental death and dismemberment, and additional term life insurance).
 A third-party administrator handles employee claims made on these accounts.